 Reduced Hospital Re-admissions and Complications

-Reducing hospital re-admissions lowers costs and improves patient health outcomes.
+Reducing hospital re-admissions and complications, through the reduction of these adverse events, lowers costs and improves patient health outcomes.
 Cost-benefit analysis (CBA) helps identify interventions that decrease complications, enhancing economic efficiency in health care.

 Increased Productivity and Reduced Absenteeism